jamesmh/coravel/Docs/Mailing.md

 @await Component.InvokeAsync("EmailLinkButton", new  { text = "click me", url = "www.google.com" })
 ```

-You may supply two further optional arguments, `backgroundColor` and `textColor`, to change the color of the button.
+The default color of the button is `#539be2` (blue), but you may set two further optional arguments to change the color of the button:
+- `backgroundColor`
+- `textColor`,

 Both arguments accept either a hex value or rgb/rgba value: